 Start your plants indoors in mid-late winter.
 Use a seedling tray and plant one seed per cell, about 1/4" deep and then cover lightly with soil.
 Keep soil moist but not wet, and thin any extra seedlings so that there is just one seedling per cell if extra has germinated.
 Seeds will germinate quickly and you can start hardening off after 2 weeks.

 Direct sow your seeds as early as February at a spacing of 4 per square-foot.
 Make sure to keep them covered until the weather is consistently above freezing, or if you prefer, direct sow from March-May without protection.

 Sow a new square foot every 2 weeks for a continuous harvest.

 There are two options for harvesting.
 You can clip the outer leaves as they become ready and as you need them or you can cut the entire plant at soil level when it is large enough.
 If you choose the second option and you want Bok Choy all season long re-sow your seeds every couple weeks.

 Per 1 cup raw: 9 calories, 1 gram of protein, 1.5 grams of carbohydrates, 0.7 grams of dietary fiber, 0 grams of cholesterol, and 0.1 grams of polyunsaturated fat.

 Preparing and using

 Be sure to wash your Bok Choy really well, as there may be pests hiding among the leaves.
 Generally it is used cooked, the flavour can really dominate if eaten raw.
 It is common is asian cuisine, try it in a stir-fry!

 Helpful Tips and Tricks

 Bok-Choy matures quickly so you will have a quick turn over in that part of the garden.
-Flea beetles and cabbage moth love Bok Choy, so use a light row cover to protect your tender plants.
+Flea beetles and cabbage moth love Bok Choy, so be alert and use a light row cover to protect your tender plants if necesarry.